Mulch Delivered to Maryland and Northern Virginia

 Our playground mulch is made from de-barked wood chips.
-This mulch is made solely from the interior of the tree, and it’s shredded more finely than our other mulches.
-These precautions make our playground mulch much softer than other mulches.
+It is made solely from the interior of the tree, and it’s shredded more finely than our other types.
+These precautions make our playground mulch much softer than other types.
 These chips provide a soft basis for swing sets, slides, jungle gyms and other equipment.
 You can feel at ease when your children are swinging above a bed of playground mulch.

 Proper Mulch Installation